English

 • Immunohistochemistry of renal biopsy specimens showing characteristic staining patterns (eg, IgG, IgM, complement C3) of the renal mesangium, glomerular basement membrane, or both r45

-• Hypertensive nephropathy or nephrosclerosis r48c69c70
+• Hypertensive nephropathy or nephrosclerosis r48c81c82

-• Condition caused by chronic hypertension, leading to renal damage
+• Condition caused by chronic hypertension leading to renal damage

 • Hypertension is the principal common sign r45